 Oxford Reading Tree Classics

-In addition to this all pupils have access to a comprehensive collection of reading material (including fiction, non-fiction, picture books, poetry, plays, traditional and modern texts, newspapers, and reference books, information from the Internet and texts they have created themselves) within each classroom.
-Each year group has a specific reading area, which encourages the children to go and read different books.
-In Key Stage 1 these areas are themed depending on topics being taught.
+In addition to this all pupils have access to a comprehensive collection of reading material (including fiction, non-fiction, picture books, poetry, plays, traditional and modern texts, reference books, information from the internet and texts they have created themselves.
+Each class has a specific reading area, which encourages the children to go and read different books.

-Guided Reading also takes place daily in school.
-In Foundation, guided reading is introduced within the third term of Reception or when the teacher deems the children are independent enough to read within a group session.
-In key Stage 1 and 2 Guided Reading takes daily for half an hour each afternoon.
-To aid the teaching of Guided Reading, each year group has a selection of books specifically targeted for that age range.
-Whilst Reception and the Year 1 class use a Lighthouse Scheme, the rest of the Year groups all use the Pelican guided Reading Scheme.
-Each year group keeps a record of the children’s progress during guided reading, and uses the information to update tracking information.
+Guided Reading also takes place in school.
+In Reception, guided reading is introduced in the summer term or when the teacher deems the children are independent enough to read within a group session.
+In KS1 and KS2, guided reading takes place daily for half an hour each day.
+To aid the teaching of guided reading, each year group has access to a range of guided reading books and text extracts.
+Each teacher keeps a record of the children’s progress during guided reading and uses the information to update tracking information.

 English is essentially a code that can be encoded (written) and decoded (read).
 We need to teach children this code with as much emphasis as possible on the rules and regularities of the written language.

 Children are taught that we can make a word from the sounds and then break it apart again when we want to spell it.
-Spelling and reading are taught together but children’s may be better at reading before spelling or vice versa.
+Spelling and reading are taught together, but children may be better at reading before spelling or vice versa.

 Written English is recognised as being a complex language.
 We have 26 letters but 44 phonemes in the spoken language.
 There are a huge number of letter combinations needed to make these 44 phonemes (a phoneme is the technical name for the smallest unit of sound).

-Phonics is taught throughout the school from Nursery to Year 6.
-Although discrete teaching of phonics and majority of learning takes place in EYFS and Key Stage One, the teaching often continues in to Key Stage Two where appropriate.
+Phonics is taught through school from Nursery to Year 6.
+Although discreet teaching of phonics and the majority of learning takes places in EYFS and Key Stage 1, the teaching often continues into Key Stage 2 where appropriate.